friendly/gellipsoid/README.md

 <!-- badges: end -->

-The gellipsoid package extends the class of ellipsoids to “generalized ellipsoids” to degenerate ellipsoids that are flat and/or unbounded.
+The gellipsoid package extends the class of ellipsoids to “generalized ellipsoids”, which are degenerate ellipsoids that are flat and/or unbounded.
 Thus, ellipsoids can be naturally defined to include lines, hyperplanes, points, cylinders, etc. The methods can be used to represent generalized ellipsoids in a *d*-dimensional space ℛ<sup>*d*</sup>, with plots in up to 3D.

 <!-- The motivation for this more general representation is to allow a notation for a class of generalized ellipsoids -->
 <!-- that is algebraically closed under -->